28 Free things to do in Hilton Head, SC & Budget Tips

 Go Inside the Hilton Head Branch Library

-There’s ample reading space, public computers, and books that you can take off the shelf and read inside, even if you aren’t a member.
+There’s ample reading space, public computers, and books you can take off the shelf and read inside, even if you aren’t a member.

 The library also hosts many free events and programs throughout the year, which you can attend if interested.